21 English Idioms With Example Sentences You Must Know By Heart

-For the longest time, English literature has been using the idioms to enrich their texts in the most artistic and different ways.
-Hence, it is no surprise that most of these idioms that we so commonly use today have an origin and a history of its own.
+For the longest time, English literature has been using idioms to enrich their texts in the most artistic and different ways.
+Hence, it is no surprise that most of these idioms that we so commonly use today have an origin and a history of their own.

 Without beating about the bush, let us dive straight into the world of idioms and phrases and understand the rich history around them.